Using XDL to purge data from Stage Tables in SAP SuccessFactors Incentive Management

-When using Commissions Data Loader (CDL) to load data into SAP Commissions, all records are loaded into a series of Staging Tables prior to being imported into the application.
+When using the External Data Loader (XDL) to load data into Incentive Management, all records are loaded into a series of staging tables prior to being imported into the application.
 As more data is imported into the environment over time, performance for imports can degrade due to the growing volume of stage data.
 Fortunately, once stage data has been imported, there is often no need to keep it in the stage tables.
 Therefore, it’s a good idea to regularly purge data from the stage tables.
-This can be done in the user interface, but it’s also possible to use CDL to perform the purge.
+This can be done in the user interface, but it’s also possible to use XDL to perform the purge.

 There are two advantages to cleaning up stage data from the database:

-1) Increased performance in the CDL import process
+1) Increased performance in the XDL import process

 2) Reduced storage

-In prior versions of SAP Commissions, the ODPU template was used to perform purges.
+In prior versions of Incentive Management, the ODPU template was used to perform purges.
 This template has been replaced with the PIPELINE template, which is used to perform all the Pipeline processes.

-The PIPELINE template can be downloaded from the CDL Templates link in the SAP Commissions online help.
+The PIPELINE template can be downloaded from the CDL Templates link in the Incentive Management online help.

 Format and Naming